Should you spend your money on a coffee machine with two boilers?

 - To prepare more than one drink, the time delays between pulling espresso, adding textured milk, pulling the next espresso, etc, can be a pain.
 If you are making a single cappuccino or latte, then the delay between the end of the coffee pull and ability to add the textured milk is probably OK for the home barista.

-A coffee machine with more that one boiler (usually 2) will help you deliver fresher and more consistent drinks, more quickly and more easily, with fewer delays or concerns over temperature.
+A coffee machine with two boilers will help you deliver fresher and more consistent drinks, more quickly and more easily, with fewer delays or concerns over temperature.
 In summary, using a dual-boiler machine means:

 - That the two different temperatures for brewing coffee and texturing milk should be more consistent and predictable